theREALdebater/eclat/doc/intro/future.md

  * Easy XML, JSON, and YAML serialisation of Ada types just by adding an aspect.

- * All the infrastructure needed to support remote services (and remote assemblies).
+ * All the infrastructure needed to support remote services (and remote partitions).

  * Easy exposure of a service as a SOAP-based or RESTful web API, again by adding a few aspects and a bit of configuration.